Page images

 I nod in company, I wake at night,

 F. You could not do a worfe thing for your life.
-15
+15 Why, if the nights feem tedious-take a Wife:

 f Or rather truly, if your point be reft,

-Lettuce and cowflip-wine; Probatum eft.
+Lettuce and cowflip-wine; Probatum est.

 But talk with Celfus, Celfus will advise

-P. What? like Sir and fierce,
+P. What? like Sir Richard, rumbling, rough,

-With ARMS, and GEORGE, and BRUNSWICK Crowd the verse,
+With ARMS, and GEORGE, and BRUNSWICK crowd the verse,

-Rend with tremendous found your ears afunder, 25 With Gun, Drum, Trumpet, Blunderbufs, and Thunder?
+Rend with tremendous found your ears afunder, 25

 Or nobly wild, with Budgel's fire and force,

-Paint Angels trembling round his falling Horfe?
+Paint Angels trembling round his falling Horse?

 F. Then all your Mufe's fofter art difplay,